 Recent stage credits include the world-premiere of her solo play Feeding The Dragon - her debut as writer/performer - at City Theatre in Pittsburgh.
-Prior to that she was in Dot Off-Broadway at the Vineyard Theatre, written by Colman Domingo and directed by five-time Tony Award winner Susan Stroman.
+Feeding The Dragon will receive another production at Hartford Stage and will make its debut Off-Broadway at Primary Stages at the Cherry Lane Theatre in the 2017-2018 season.

 On Broadway Sharon appeared as The Lady in the critically-acclaimed The Scottsboro Boys musical by Kander & Ebb, also directed by Susan Stroman.
 A role she originated at The Vineyard Theatre and The Guthrie.